tombrereton/bordeaux/README.md

 git checkout -b [name_of_your_new_branch]
 ```

-Everytime before working, try to rebase your branch so it's base is the latest master commit.
+Everytime before working, try to rebase your branch so it's base is the latest dev commit.
 This may introduce a merge conflict but will avoid HUGE conflicts later. ([Rebase - pull request](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request)).
 It's a lot of rebasing but it can't hurt to rebase all the time right?

 ```
-git checkout master
+git checkout dev
-git pull upstream master
+git pull upstream dev
 git checkout [name_of_your_new_branch]
-git rebase upstream/master
+git rebase upstream/dev
 ```
 ---
 ### Committing code to git and pushing to github